wavefrontHQ/docs/pages/doc/alerts.md

 <tbody>
 <tr>
 <td width="50%"><ul><li><strong>For a VMware Cloud services subscription</strong>, in the top right, examine the Related Insights pane. <br/><br/>
 If your VMware Cloud organization is also running VMware Tanzu Insights, we scan the insights that include this alert.
-You can:
+<p><strong>Note</strong>: You must have at least the Tanzu Hub Viewer and the Insights Viewer service roles to see the related insights for an alert.
+For details, see <a href="https://docs.vmware.com/en/VMware-Tanzu-Hub/SaaS/Using-and-Managing-VMware-Tanzu-Hub/GUID-E58C5DA5-BA2B-4BD8-9CA7-ADF7839C6E7F.html#service-roles-1">Service Roles</a> in the VMware Tanzu Hub documentation.</p>
+In the Related Insights pane, you can:
 <ul><li>Filter the insights by severity.</li>
 <li>View all Operations for Applications alert firings aggregated in a related insight.</li>
-<li>If you have Tanzu Hub and Tanzu Insights service roles, you can view a related insight in VMware Tanzu Hub and examine all alerts and events aggregated in that insight, including events from other sources.
-For details, see <a href="https://docs.vmware.com/en/VMware-Tanzu-Hub/SaaS/Using-and-Managing-VMware-Tanzu-Hub/GUID-B56F48EF-5C60-4D10-BFE6-026BE8C7B96C.html">Monitoring resources for service reliability using VMware Tanzu Insights in Tanzu Hub</a>.</li>
+<li>View a related insight in VMware Tanzu Hub and examine all alerts and events aggregated in that insight, including events from other sources.
+For details, see <a href="https://docs.vmware.com/en/VMware-Tanzu-Hub/SaaS/Using-and-Managing-VMware-Tanzu-Hub/GUID-B56F48EF-5C60-4D10-BFE6-026BE8C7B96C.html">Monitoring resources for service reliability using VMware Tanzu Insights in Tanzu Hub</a> in the Tanzu Hub documentation.</li>
 </ul>
 <p>If your VMware Cloud organization is not running VMware Tanzu Insights, you can click <strong>Try Free Tier</strong> to unlock AI/ML-based insights for your environment. </p>
-<p><strong>Note</strong>: The Related Insights pane is also available in the <a href="alerts_manage.html#edit-alerts">Alert Editor</a>.</p>
+<p><strong>Note</strong>: The Related Insights pane is also available on the <a href="alerts_manage.html#edit-alerts">Alert Edit</a> page.</p>
 </li></ul></td>
 <td width="50%"><img src="/images/alert_viewer_insights.png" alt="Related Insights section supports filters, such as active, resolved, critical, warning, and information"></td>
 </tr>